raz0red/retrostash/beetle-psx-libretro/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/qd1ew088woadbqhc/branch/master?svg=true)](https://ci.appveyor.com/project/bparker06/beetle-psx-libretro/branch/master)

 # Beetle PSX libretro

-Beetle PSX is a port/fork of Mednafen's PSX module to the libretro API.
+the libretro API.
 It can be compiled in C++98 mode, excluding the Vulkan renderer, which is written in C++11 for the time being.
 Beetle PSX currently runs on Linux, OSX and Windows.

 Notable additions in this fork are:
 * PBP and CHD file format support, developed by Zapeth;